B-Hensley/B-Hensley/README.md

 # Brenda Hensley
-**Cybersecurity Analyst | Threat Hunter | Digital Forensics Investigator**
+**Cybersecurity Analyst | Threat Hunter | Penetration Tester**
 ---
 ## About Me
 I’m a cybersecurity professional with a **B.S. in Cybersecurity & Information Assurance** from **Western Governors University**.
-Certified in **CompTIA CySA+**, **Pentest+**, **Security+**, **Network+**, **A+**, **ISC2 SSCP & CC**, **THM SAL1**, **ITIL v4 Foundation**, and **LPI Linux Essentials**, I bring a strong foundation in security operations and technical expertise.
+Certified in **CompTIA CySA+**, **Pentest+**, **Security+**, **Network+**, **A+**, **ISC2 SSCP & CC**, **THM SAL1**, **ITIL v4 Foundation**, and **LPI Linux Essentials**, I bring a strong foundation in security operations and technical expertise, currently gaining hands-on experience as a Cybersecurity Intern for **Cybertection** and serving as an **Advisory Board Member** for the SCCTC IT/Cybersecurity Program.
 My skills include:

-- **Security Tools & Platforms:** Splunk, Nessus, Nmap, Wireshark, OWASP ZAP
+- **Security Tools & Platforms:** Splunk, Nessus, Nmap, Wireshark, OWASP ZAP, Hydra, WPScan
 - **Operating Systems:** Linux (Ubuntu, Kali), Windows, MacOS, Android
 - **Digital Forensics & Incident Response:** Log Analysis, IDS/IPS, Threat Hunting, Autopsy, Incident Response
 - **Compliance & Frameworks:** NIST CSF, Cyber Threat Intelligence, MITRE ATT&CK, Risk Assessment
-- **Programming Languages:** Python, Ruby, Bash, SQL
+- **Programming Languages:** Python, Bash, SQL

 ---

 ## Projects

-### Digital Forensics Investigation | Class Project | Autopsy
+### TryHackMe: Pickle Rick | Web Exploitation & Privilege Escalation

-Conducted a digital forensics investigation as part of my coursework, focusing on unauthorized access and potential intellectual property theft within an organization.
+Completed the **Pickle Rick** room on TryHackMe, a CTF focused on web exploitation and privilege escalation.
+My tasks included:

-- **Initial Setup** (Hypothetical): In the project scenario, the investigation team would collaborate with the legal department to define the investigation scope, obtain necessary permissions, and establish a baseline of expected access for the suspect.
-This step was part of the theoretical planning phase of the investigation.
+- **Recon & Enumeration**: Used nmap and manual browsing to identify open ports and access a web server with hidden directories and credentials.
-- **Evidence Collection**: The hands-on portion of the investigation began with the use of **Autopsy** to create a case and ingest a disk image (JSmith_Q1.001).
-Forensic tools such as FTK Imager were described for bit-by-bit disk imaging, and Volatility was used for volatile memory analysis.
+- **Initial Access**: Logged into a web portal using discovered credentials and exploited command injection via a search form to gain shell access.
-- **Analysis & Reporting**: Utilized **Autopsy** to analyze disk images and identify sensitive data, including confidential and proprietary documents.
-Investigated signs of potential steganography and found evidence pointing to a plan to sell proprietary information via **Bitcoin**.
+- **Privilege Escalation**: Explored the file system, retrieved multiple hidden messages, and used Linux enumeration techniques to escalate privileges.
-- **Conclusion**: Wrote a report detailing the findings, showing unauthorized access and data theft, as well as the potential use of **Bitcoin** for illicit transactions.
+- **Flag Capture**: Successfully located and read all required flags, including the final root message from Rick.

-This project enhanced my understanding of forensic methodologies, evidence collection, and analysis using tools like **Autopsy**, while considering the legal aspects of digital forensics.
+This CTF strengthened my foundational skills in Linux privilege escalation, web enumeration, and command injection.

 ### TryHackMe: Bricks Heist | Vulnerability Exploitation & Incident Investigation
 Completed the **Bricks Heist** room on TryHackMe, where I identified and exploited a vulnerability in a WordPress site (CVE-2024-25600) to gain access to the victim system.
 My tasks included: